cpystan/WSI-VQA/README.md

 =====

 [Arxiv](https://arxiv.org/abs/2407.05603)

 **Summary** We propose a framework to achieve WSI-VQA.
 It helps pathologists to obtain the result of carcinoma grading, immunohistochemical biomarker prediction, and survival outcome prediction following the visual question-answering pattern.
 We also propose a scalable pipeline to automatically curate VQA pairs for whole slide images.
 The WSI-VQA dataset <a href="https://drive.google.com/file/d/1l8XUgDKgzDCZzneLG7PZFbUmL9NP7GhF/view?usp=drive_link" target="blank"><b>Link</b></a> is now available here.

 <img src="pics/model.png" width="1500px" align="center" />

+## Pre-requisites:
+We will share our collected dataset but WSIs still need to be preprocessed due to their large resolution.
+For a quick start, we provide several WSI features after processing in the repository.
+You can now download our code and directly run the code.
+### Downloading TCGA Slides
+To download diagnostic WSIs (formatted as .svs files), please refer to the [NIH Genomic Data Commons Data Portal](https://portal.gdc.cancer.gov/).
+WSIs for each cancer type can be downloaded using the [GDC Data Transfer Tool](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload/).

+### Processing Whole Slide Images
+To process WSIs, first, the tissue regions in each biopsy slide are segmented using Otsu's Segmentation on a downsampled WSI using OpenSlide.
+The 256 x 256 patches without spatial overlapping are extracted from the segmented tissue regions at the desired magnification.
+Consequently, a pretrained backbone is used to encode raw image patches into feature vectors, which we then save as .pt files for each WSI.
+We achieve the pre-processing of WSIs by using <a href="https://github.com/mahmoodlab/CLAM" target="blank"><b>CLAM</b></a>